 5. File a Claim for Damages.

-After collecting information and safely leaving the scene, contact your insurance company and file a claim for the damage to your car.
-If you do not have car insurance, or the damage is far less than your insurance deductible, consider resolving the issue in small claims court.
+After collecting information and safely leaving the scene of the car accident, contact your car insurance company and file a claim for the damage to your car.
+If you are uninsured, or the damage or medical bills are far less than your insurance deductible, consider resolving the issue in small claims court.

 Have you been involved in a parking lot accident and still have questions?
-Consult with an experienced car accident attorney in your area today.
+Consult with an experienced car accident attorney or personal injury attorney in your area today for legal advice regarding any property or personal injury claim you may want to consider.

 Related Resources:

-- 5 Things to Do When You're a Hit-and-Run Victim (FindLaw's Injured)
+- 5 Things to Do When You're a Hit-and-Run Victim (FindLaw's Law and Daily Life)

-- 5 Things You Shouldn't Do After a Car Accident (FindLaw's Injured)
+- 5 Things You Shouldn't Do After a Car Accident (FindLaw's Law and Daily Life)